sviatoslav-hurynchuk/pc-configurator/README.md

 * **MVC Architecture:** Strict separation of logic (Models), presentation (Views), and control (Controllers).
 * **Output Buffering:** The router uses `ob_start()` and `ob_clean()` to generate pages based on HTTP status codes (200, 404, 500).
 * **Modularity:** 5+ modules are implemented (Catalog, Configurator, Users, Orders, Info Pages).
-* **Admin Panel:** A protected area for content management with the ability to quickly return to client mode.
+* **Admin Panel:** A protected area for content management (components, orders, news) with the ability to quickly return to client mode.
 * **Security:** Database operations exclusively via **PDO**, password hashing, XSS protection.
+* **Testing & CI/CD:** Frontend unit testing using Vitest, with automated GitHub Actions CI workflows.

 ## 🛠️ Launch Requirements
 **Docker** is used for the simplest launch.
 You must have Docker and Docker Compose installed on your computer.